-Vision and objectives
+Vision and Objectives

-The Government's aim for Neighbourhood Plans is to give communities "direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need".
+1.1 The Government's aim for Neighbourhood Plans is to give communities "direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need".
 The first task, therefore, was to ask local residents and businesses about their vision for the future of the area.
-To do this Haslemere Vision carried out a series of public surveys and consultations between 2013 and 2016 (for more detail see the link to the Haslemere Vision Consultation results in the evidence list on page 76).
+To do this Haslemere Vision carried out a series of public surveys and consultations between 2013 and 2016 (for more detail see the Haslemere Vision Consultation results documents - evidence list).
 Public responses enabled development of a vision for the area that represents the priorities of the local community: